 The magic of learning Thai via Skype…

-Disclaimer: Having a series about learning Thai via Skype wouldn’t be complete unless I jumped in as well.
-I know that.
-But I was a bit leery about sharing my experiences because I didn’t want to swamp Khun Narisa, my Thai Skype teacher.
-But after hearing that a whole lot of you are chicken when it comes to technology, I changed my mind.
-And here we are…
+Having a series about learning Thai via Skype wouldn’t be complete unless I jumped in as well.
+Especially after hearing that a whole lot of you are chicken when it comes to technology.
+So, here we are…

 Skype is tailor-made for language learning, and with this wonderful software application you’ll have no more excuses for not getting proficient in languages.
 Because conversation with a native is an invaluable asset.